 Again, Mrs. Dapaah’s behaviour isn’t any different from how some of those criticizing her treat their domestic workers, drivers and employees.
 Perhaps, as we rebuke Cecilia Dapaah for her rude behaviour, we should discuss how we’ve created demi-gods in our society and made it impossible to hold the powerful accountable.
 We should also discuss our authoritarian political culture where politicians do and say as they please, because citizens allow them to get away with it.
 Maybe it is time we established new norms of accountability and respect.

-Politicians working as ministers and as heads of state agencies can start by making information on their agencies accessible and available at all times.
-They should let officials working on various projects and departments answer simple media queries so that journalists will only come to them for clarification on major issues.
-But if they keep hogging the public square, they shouldn’t be surprised when they get calls from interns and juniors.
+Politicians working as ministers and heads of state agencies can start by making information on their agencies accessible and available at all times.
+They can delegate more media queries to officials working on various projects or their PROs, so that journalists will only come to them for clarification on major issues.
+However, if they keep hogging the spotlight, they shouldn’t be surprised when they get calls from interns and juniors.

 Anywho, Madam Dapaah’s outburst has nothing to do with her being a woman.
-Any journalist who has encountered male politicians know they’re the most arrogant group.
+Any journalist who has encountered male politicians know they’re an arrogant group.
 We can talk about a woman’s bad behaviour without being sexist.
 It’s not that hard if you try.